priyankasinghbliss/E-Commerce-Website---Responsive-Web/README.md

 # E-Commerce-Website---Responsive-Web
-This is a simple E-Commerce website project using HTML, CSS, and JavaScript.
+This simple E-Commerce website project uses HTML, CSS, and JavaScript.
+To make the website responsive Media Query was used.